avto-dev/amqp-rabbit-laravel-queue/README.md

 - Jobs delaying (plugin `rabbitmq_delayed_message_exchange` for RabbitMQ server is required);
 - Jobs priority (job should implements `PrioritizedJobInterface` interface);
-- Automatically delayed messages exchanges bindings (only if you use command `rabbit:setup` for queues and exchanges creation).
+- Automatically delayed messages exchanges bindings (only if you use command `rabbit:setup` for queues and exchanges creation);
+- You can save the state of the `Job` when it is restarted (job should implements `StoreStateInterface` interface).
+For convenience, there is a `WithJobStateTrait` trait with a setter and a getter.

 ### :warning: Warning